heremaps/here-data-sdk-cpp/README.md

 When new API is introduced in the Data SDK for C++, the old one is not deleted straight away.
 The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
 However, we do not provide ABI backward compatibility.

 All of the deprecated methods, functions, and parameters are documented in the Data SDK for C++ <a href="https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

+For more information on the Data SDK for C++, see our <a href="https://developer.here.com/documentation/sdk-cpp/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## Supported Platforms